mekbib-tekle/FrontendBootcamp/exercise-2.md

 ### 14. Stock checker

-	Let's write a program that filters out products that are out of stock.
+	Let's write a program that manages products in stock.
 	Write a function that takes an array of products as a parameter.
     The product should be an object with name, price, and stockAmount.
     Add multiple products to the array, with varying stock amount,